THU-KEG/Crab/README.md

 **1. Prepare the seed data.**

-To prepare your environment for data processing, download the following datasets from the provided links and place them into the specified directory structure.
+Download the following datasets from the provided links to prepare your environment for data processing and place them into the specified directory structure.

 - Open-Assistant Dataset  : [OpenAssistant on HF](https://huggingface.co/datasets/OpenAssistant/oasst2)
 - WizardLM Dataset  : [WizardLM on HF](https://huggingface.co/datasets/WizardLMTeam/WizardLM_evol_instruct_V2_196k/tree/main)